-1 mentorship, are currently barred both from visiting facilities and video- or tele-communicating 2 with youth.
-The loss of this channel of support, compounded with the inability to receive family 3 visits, is not only devastating and traumatic for our youth, but reinforces feelings of mistrust and 4 loneliness, likely evaporating any progress made prior to the emergency.
+mentorship, are currently barred both from visiting facilities and video- or tele-communicating with youth.
+The loss of this channel of support, compounded with the inability to receive family visits, is not only devastating and traumatic for our youth, but reinforces feelings of mistrust and loneliness, likely evaporating any progress made prior to the emergency.

-5 5.
-Detained youth with existing mental health issues have been hit particularly hard 6 by the isolating effects of the emergency.
-As programming ceases and the juvenile hall attempts 7 to comply with social distancing guidelines, young people are spending longer periods in 8 isolation.

-9 6.
-It has been brought to my attention that youth who may be ill are quarantined in 10 their cells until their symptoms subside.
-This has created panic amongst the youth and their families fearing their children win be and Place" order, a detained girl was the only female held in detention for nine days in and or Without any educational or community based programming, and the lack of social contact with any peers, her detention during those nine days was solitary confinement by default.
-7. On April 2, 2020, Governor Newsom announced that schools would be closing, 11 12 13 14

-15 16 17 CA 18 education via online instruction or comprehensive school packets provided to students at home.
-However, this shift has revealed a critical gap - for all students to continue to receive meaningful 19 20
+- 5. Detained youth with existing mental health issues have been hit particularly hard by the isolating effects of the emergency.
+As programming ceases and the juvenile hall attempts to comply with social distancing guidelines, young people are spending longer periods in isolation. - 6.
+It has been brought to my attention that youth who may be ill are quarantined in their cells until their symptoms subside.
+This has created panic amongst the youth and their - education via online instruction or comprehensive school packets provided to students at home.
+However, this shift has revealed a critical gap - for all students to continue to receive meaningful. - instruction, internet and Wi-Fi access is essential.2

-However, this shift has revealed a critical gap - for all students to continue to receive meaningful instruction, internet and Wi-Fi access is essential.
 8. At present, there are many young people in the halls who lack access to internet, laptops, and other basic technology that would allow them to continue their educations.
-As a result of the shift to distance learning, significant challenges have also presented themselves for the shift to distance learning.
-21 22 23 students who rely on interventions, accommodations, and specialized instruction to support their 24
+As a result of the shift to distance learning, significant challenges have also presented themselves for students who rely on interventions, accommodations, and specialized instruction to support their

-See Sydney Johnson, "Thousands of California students still without laptops and Wi-Fi for 26 distance learning," EdSource (April 7, 2020), https://edsource.org/2020/thousands-of-california-27 students-still-without-laptops-and-wi-fi-for-distance-learning/628395 (discussing the cruciality of internet access for all students and quoting the State Superintendent's position that "every 28 student should have access to the internet").
+2 See Sydney Johnson, "Thousands of California students still without laptops and Wi-Fi for distance learning," EdSource (April 7, 2020), https://edsource.org/2020/thousands-of-californiastudents-still-without-laptops-and-wi-fi-for-distance-learning/628395 (discussing the cruciality of internet access for all students and quoting the State Superintendent's position that "every student should have access to the internet").

 learning needs.
 Youth are not receiving their individualized accommodations required through their Individual Education Plans in detention and those with mental health disabilities are deteriorating in custody.

 I declare under penalty of perjury of the laws of the State of California and the United States that the foregoing is true and correct.
 Executed this 22nd day of April, 2020 in San Francisco, California.

+Patricia Lee

-Patricia Lee Managing Attorney, Juvenile Unit San Francisco Public Defenders Office
+Managing Attorney, Juvenile Unit San Francisco Public Defenders Office